BozhidarZagorov/MyStore/README.md

 - Context
 - CSS

-3️⃣ How the Solution Was Achieved
+## How the Solution Was Achieved
-Architecture
+### Architecture

 The application follows a modular structure:

-Pages (e.g., Home / Product Listing)
+- Pages (e.g., Home / Product Listing)
-Reusable Components (ProductCard, Header, Footer, etc.)
+- Reusable Components (ProductCard, Header, Footer, etc.)
-Context (CartContext for global cart state)
+- CartContext for global cart state
+- ToastContext for custom toast notifications
-Utility logic (sorting, filtering functions)
+- Utility logic (sorting, filtering functions)

-Product Filtering
+### Product Filtering

 Filtering was implemented using useMemo to optimize performance.
 Products are filtered based on:
-Selected colors
+- Selected color swatches
-Selected price range (min–max slider)
+- Selected price range (min–max sliders)
-Discounted checkbox logic
+- Discounted checkbox logic

 The price slider ensures:

-The minimum price cannot exceed the maximum
+- The minimum price cannot exceed the maximum
-The maximum cannot go below the minimum
+- The maximum cannot go below the minimum

 This was achieved by clamping values inside the onChange handlers.

-Sorting
+### Sorting

 Sorting is handled via a dedicated utility function that clones and sorts the array based on the selected sort option.

-Cart Logic
+### Cart Logic
 Cart functionality was implemented using React Context API to maintain global state.

 Features include:

-Adding items
+- Adding items
-Removing items completely
+- Removing items completely
-Removing items one by one (decreasing quantity) Automatically removing item when quantity reaches zero State updates use immutable operations (map, filter) to ensure React state integrity.
+- Removing/adding items one by one (decreasing/increasing quantity)
+- Automatically removing item when quantity reaches zero
+- State updates use immutable operations (map, filter) to ensure React state integrity.

-Mobile Navigation & UX
+### Mobile Navigation & UX

 A mobile drawer menu was implemented with:

-CSS transform animations
+- CSS transform animations
-Touch event listeners (onTouchStart, onTouchMove, onTouchEnd) Swipe-to-close behavior that follows the user's finger Smooth transition snapping
+- Touch event listeners (onTouchStart, onTouchMove, onTouchEnd)
+- Swipe-to-close behavior that follows the user's finger
+- Smooth transition snapping

 This enhances the mobile user experience and mimics native app behavior.

-Custom Toast Notification
+### Custom Toast Notification

 Instead of using alert(), a custom Toast Context was created:

-Global toast provider
+- Global toast provider
-Auto-dismiss behavior
+- Auto-dismiss behavior
-Animated appearance
+- Animated appearance
-Reusable across the app
+- Reusable across the app

 This improves UI quality and user experience.

-4️⃣ Challenges Encountered
+## Challenges Encountered
 1. Dual Price Slider Logic

 Ensuring the maximum slider could not move below the minimum required careful value clamping logic.
 Without constraints, sliders could overlap and break filtering logic.

 Solution:
-Mathematical checks using Math.min and Math.max inside event handlers.
+- Mathematical checks using Math.min and Math.max inside event handlers.

 2. Responsive Layout Issues